Kometa-Team/Kometa/docs/defaults/separators.md

-# Separators Default Metadata Files
+# Separators Default Collection Files

 Separators are a special form of collections which are used similar to index cards in a library, they help to "split up" collections by identifying categories (such as "Studio Collections" and "Holiday Collections").